matrone/FlakyBuild/README.md

-# FlaskBuild
+# Negative Selection Algorithm for DDoS attack detection
-* This solution uses the Negative Selection Algorithm to find Flask Builds.
+* This solution uses the Negative Selection Algorithm to detect DDoS attacks on NTP, DNS and UDP protocols.
 * This project uses CMake for its configuration.

 # Instructions